jareddantis-bots/rico/README.md

   Threads are extremely useful for managing lengthy discussions on topics that would have otherwise belonged in a separate full-blown text channel.
 Rico allows you to keep these threads alive for much longer, automatically unarchiving these threads indefinitely until you tell him to exclude them.

-  **Note:** Due to limitations in Discord's API, some threads become invisible to Rico after an extended period of inactivity, and this he is unable to unarchive them for you.
+  **Note:** Due to limitations in Discord's API, some threads become invisible to Rico after an extended period of inactivity, and thus he is unable to unarchive them for you.
 You will need to manually unarchive these threads once, after which Rico can take over.

 ## Requirements